2007 Carbon Dioxide Fact Sheet

 Developing Countries

-Emissions from the three large developing nations of Brazil, China and India grew 6.3%, 6.9% and 6.7% respectively though their per capita emissions remained low at 0.56, 1.26 and 0.30 tonnes of carbon per person in 2007.
-Together these nations acoounted for 26.3% of the world total that year.
-Countries of the rather heterogenous group designated here as the Rest-of-World with 40.7% of the world's population accounted for 21.6% of the emissions.
+In 2009, the energy consumed in non-OECD nations as a whole exceeded that in the developed OECD group continuing the trend started in 2008.
+Emissions fell in Brazil -4.19% but grew in China and India at +8.81% and +6.58% respectively.
+Per capita emissions remained low at 0.55 tonnes of carbon per person for Brazil, 1.45 tpc for China and 0.34 tpc for India.
+Together these three nations accounted for 30.2% of the world total in 2009.
+Countries of the rather heterogenous group designated here as the Rest-of-World with 41.4% of the world's population, accounted for 22.5% of the emissions.
 Per capita emissions from this grouping were also low at 0.65 tonnes carbon per person.
-As already noted, China may now be the world's largest single emittor of carbon dioxde from the fossil fuels when calculations are made on a different basis than that employed here.
-It is the large and consistent growth in emissions from these countries that is the main concern at present.
+As already noted, China is now the world's largest single emitter of carbon dioxide from the fossil fuels accounting for 23.95% of the total arising mostly from coal.
+It is the large and steadily rising growth in emissions from these countries that is the main concern at present.

 Other Statistical Sources

 The Greenhouse Gas Division of Environment Canada is responsible for developing, monitoring, analyzing and reporting emissions and removals of greenhouse gases.
 Canada's Greenhouse Gas Inventory, which covers the period from 1990 on, may be located on the Web at www.ec.gc.ca.
 (This information is also available in French.)
 In the U.S., information on emissions from that country and others around the world may be obtained from the Carbon Dioxide Information Analysis Center of Oak Ridge National Laboratory at cdiac.esd.ornl.gov/ as well as from the Energy Information Administration of the U.S. Department of Energy at www.eia.doe.gov/.
-In the U.K., information on energy is available from the Department for Business, Enterprise and Regulatory Reform (BERR) at www.berr.gov.uk/energy/index.html.
+In the U.K., the Department of Energy and Climate Change (DECC) was established in 2008 to bring these allied fields together in the same Ministry.
+The Department may be reached on the Web at www.decc.gov.uk/.
+It is noteworthy that the new coalition government that took power on 11 May 2010 maintained the same structure with the Hon.
+Christopher Huhne as Secretary.

 19 Lambton Avenue, Ottawa, Ontario, K1M 0Z6